-Usually, a polyurethane foam roof costs about equal to a Built Up Roof (BUR) with underlying insulation.
-But, foam roofs are unique because they’re the only roof type that both insulates and protects against leaks with a single monolithic barrier.
+Usually, a polyurethane foam roof costs about equal to a Built-Up Roof (BUR) with underlying insulation.
+However, foam roofs are unique because they are the only roof type that both insulates and protects against leaks with a single monolithic barrier.

 There are a lot of flat roofing materials, but all are not equal in quality.
 An EPDM (rubber roof) or single-ply roof, sealed either by tars or adhesives are not as high quality as a typical BUR roof.

 The reason is they usually last less than 10 years, while a higher quality BUR roof may last a lot more than 10 years.
 Usually, a BUR roof is built with a few semi-flexible membrane layers, and then water-proofed with water-resistant modified bitumen.